simonfalconer1979/triage_website/PROMPTS.md

 **Prompt**:
 ```
 Create a webhook handler for Stripe events.
 On successful checkout:
-- Use LicenseSpring’s API to provision a new license
+- Use LicenseSpring's API to provision a new license
 - Store the returned licenseKey and related fields in PostgreSQL
-- Connect it to the user’s account
+- Connect it to the user's account
+- Send a welcome/confirmation email with license key and setup instructions

 Use `LICENSESPRING_API_KEY` and `PRODUCT_CODE` from env.
 Implement error handling and retry logic for API failures.